bezmoradi/tutorials/go/testing.md

 ok  	playground	0.169s
 ```

-As shown above, `50%` of our main code is covered using tests which is not ideal!
+As shown above, `50%` of our code is covered using tests.
 Also we can output the result into a file then open that file inside the browser.
-To do that, by running the following command a new file called `output.txt` will be created:
+To do that, a new file called `output.txt` will be created by running the following command:

 ```sh
 & go test -coverprofile output.txt